andpower/Tiktok-Video-Scraper/README.md

 # 🎥 TikTok Video Scraper (No Watermark)

-Download videos from any public TikTok profile **without watermarks** using `TikMate` and browser automation via Selenium.
+A simple Cloudflare Worker that downloads TikTok videos without watermarks using the public Tikwm API.

 > ⚡ Built by [@matthewdotpy](https://github.com/matthewdotpy)

 ---

 ## 📦 Features
-- 🔍 Scrapes all video links from a TikTok profile using headless Chrome
+- 🔍 Fetches TikTok pages and parses metadata using `cheerio`
-- 💧 Downloads clean, high-quality videos with no watermark via TikMate
-- 💬 CLI with interactive progress and status GUI
-- 🎯 Option to download just one video or full profile batch
-- ✅ Works cross-platform (Windows, Mac, Linux)
+- 💧 Retrieves clean video URLs via the Tikwm API
+- 🖱️ Provides a small HTML form for easy downloads
+- ✅ Deployable to Cloudflare Workers using `wrangler`

 ---